Tamper Detection Mechanism (Experimental)¶

 -

-Cannot Reconstruct the Hash: Without the original flash data, the attacker cannot generate the correct hash, even if they know the UID and TC Code after the user enters it.
+Cannot Reconstruct the Hash: Without the original flash data, attackers cannot generate the correct hash, even if they know the device's UID and the TC Code (after the user enters it).

 -

-Hash Sensitivity: Any alteration in the flash content changes the hash output, which will be evident through a different image or tamper detection words.
+Hash Sensitivity: Any alteration in the flash content changes the hash output, which will be evident through a different image and words.

 -